glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 #### Enum conformance

-Similarly, given an unexported enum `E`, the compiler will automatically derive a conformance of `E` to `BitwiseCopyable` if and only if every associated value of `E` conforms to `BitwiseCopyable`.
+Similarly, given an non-resilient enum `E`, the compiler will automatically derive a conformance of `E` to `BitwiseCopyable` if and only if every associated value of `E` conforms to `BitwiseCopyable`.

 For example, the compiler automatically derives a conformance of